Chapter 8: Reading the Future#

 3.2 The Kaplan-Meier Curve#

-The Kaplan-Meier (KM) estimator calculates the probability of surviving beyond each time point, accounting for censoring.
+The Kaplan-Meier (KM) estimator calculates the probability of surviving beyond each specific time point, properly accounting for censoring.

 At each event time \(t\), the KM survival probability is updated: